DaveHartburn/chainletters/README.md

 For example:
 *Add some examples here*

+*See section on Database create and word loading for how to change the word list*

 This leads to a number of questions such as:
  - How many unique words are there which can not be changed to any other word?
  - What is the longest chain of words which can be made, without repeats?